 If you keep a few things in mind!

 You already learned that the first days after you’ve switched to a 12/12 cycle (or if you have autoflowers: once you’re plants start showing their pre-flowers), your plants are still in the vegetative stage.

-The first 4-5 days after you’ve switched to a 12/12 cycle (or if you have autoflowers: your plants start showing the initial signs of pre-flowers), keep feeding your plants vegetative nutrients.
+The first 4-5 days after you’ve switched to a 12/12 cycle (or if you have autoflowers: your plants start showing the initial signs of pre-flowers), keep feeding your plants with vegetative nutrients.

 After these 4-5 days gradually switch the vegetative nutrients for the flowering (blooming) nutrients.
-I advice to do this in 1/4ths.
+I advise to do this in 1/4ths.
 So the first day that you introduce blooming nutrients, you will keep 3/4th of the total amount of nutrients vegetative and 1/4th flowering.
 Then with each feeding cycle, you swap 1/4th vegetative nutrients for 1/4th flowering nutrients (of the total amount your feeding).

 Flushing at the end of the flowering stage: good or bad?